 Here are some handy travel-themed links that can help out with the questions you'll inevitably find yourself asking when you start planning your trip.

-Smartraveller is another must-visit website provided by the Federal Government.
+Smartraveller is another must-visit website provided by the Australian Government.
 This page has links to some useful hints and information for travellers including health information, living and working overseas, voting overseas and tips for women travellers.

 Smartraveller - Travel Insurance